saltyrtc/saltyrtc-meta/Task-WebRTC.md

 structure as defined in the [SaltyRTC protocol specification](./ Protocol.md#message-structure) SHALL be used.

-After the handover took place, the nonce/header MUST be slightly
+For all messages that are being exchanged over data channels (such as the handed over signalling channel), the nonce/header MUST be slightly
 changed:

      0                   1                   2                   3